beginner46/beginner46.github.io/index.md

 \begin{biography}{resume=""}

  I am Shashank Singh.
 I graduted with a BS in Data Science and Engineering from IISER-Bhopal.
-Post that I worked at Nomura as an analyst, where I realised my interest lies in something more theoretical For more visit ["my work"](/work/).
+Post that I worked at Nomura as an analyst, where I realised my interest lies in something more theoretical.
+For more visit ["my work"](/work/).
 I am currently exploring Statistics and AI research.
 I want to develop theoretical models for AI and planning and I love solving math problems.
 I will be applying to grad school for Fall'25.

   I am also enthusiastic about computer science, programming, and developing open-source software for scientific research.
 I also indulge in anime and mystery/horror movies.

-  I am a big fan of writing letters to each other though that's old and a slow, feel free to contact me through email at `shashanks.iiserb[α]gmail[∘]com`.
+  I am a big fan of writing letters since that's old and slow, feel free to contact me through my email at `shashanks.iiserb[α]gmail[∘]com`.
 \end{biography}

 \shortcv{